BBArikL/BDBot/README.md

 - Bugs
   - None for the moment.
 Open an issue if you find any! :)

-- TODO
-  - Sites to add support:
-    - See section TO ADD
-  - Other:
-    - Optimize Web_requests_manager

 - Anything else to know?
   - Why can't I go farther than 7 comics on Comics Kingdom?
 Comics Kingdom use a special premium subscription plan to view all comics.
 There is no known way to get around it and getting the subscription and after distributing the comic for free could cause some undesirable consequences in the future.